nflverse/nfldata/WPCHARTS.md

 ``` r
 source("https://raw.githubusercontent.com/leesharpe/nfldata/master/code/wpchart.R")
 ```
-This will load my code into memory, but also handle downloading the nflscrapR data to your computer if you don't already have it.
-Also before you do anything, you need to create a folder in your active directory to store these.
+This will load the code into memory, but also handle downloading the nflscrapR data to your computer if you don't already have it!
+OK, now let's get it to make a plot!

+<a name="sample_plot"/>

+## Sample Plot

 Let's say you want to see the win probabilty chart of the Packers/Bears Week 12 Thanksgiving game in 2015.
 Just execute the following command:

-<a name="sample_plot"/>

-## Sample Plot

 ``` r
 create_wp_plot("2015_12_CHI_GB")